vadim-miller2/book-test1/pages/ch_app_test.md

 Figure 18.
 QA Cookie Manager.

 While connecting to a certain service the cookie is analyzed by the CAF module and if the QA cookie is detected then name mapping is triggered.
 The mapping is actually a process of replacing one name with another.
-The replacement rules are stored in the <span class="nctnt ncbi-path">/opt/machine/httpd/public/conf/ncbiqa.mapping</span> file.
+The replacement rules are stored in the `/opt/machine/httpd/public/conf/ncbiqa.mapping` file.
 The file content could be similar to the following:

 `portal      portalqa`